XMPro/Multi-Agent/docs/technical-details/README.md

 This document details the Prompt Manager component of our system.
 It covers:

-- The structure of MAGS System Prompt IDs
+- The structure of the XMPro MAGS System Prompt IDs
 - A comprehensive list of fields used in the Prompt Manager
 - Explanations and rationales for each field